Psalm 18 - Laying Hold of the Horn

 “The Lord is my rock, my fortress and my deliverer; my God is my rock, in whom I take refuge, my shield and the horn of my salvation, my stronghold.”
 Psalm 18:2

-Today, do you know of the security of salvation in Jesus Christ?
-Or are you running from the world in haste and fear, looking for refuge?
+Today, do you know of the security and peace of salvation in Jesus Christ?
+Or are you running from the people and things of this world in fear, looking for refuge?
 You see, just as in a bad dream where you are running in quicksand, never creating distance between you and the evil that seeks to claim you, you can do the same in this life.
 You can run and run but without a place of refuge to run to, your fleeing will be for nought.
-But today, I have good news, there is a place for you to run to for safety…to the arms of Jesus Christ.
+But today, I have good news for you.
+There is a place for you to run to for safety…to the arms of Jesus Christ.
 You see, God sent His only Son here to be the horn of salvation to this world.
 You can run to Christ for salvation from your sins.
 You can ask Him to forgive you of your sins against Him and He is faithful to forgive all that call upon His name.
 And as a heart calls upon Him in faith, the salvation of God will rain down upon that life, the Holy Spirit of God infiltrating it and creating a new creature where the old previously stood.
 And this new creature, this newly redeemed life, will now have a glorious place to run…to the open arms of Christ, the horn of salvation.
-Today, whatever you are facing, you can run to the horn of God and take refuge.
-Christ is our strength, He is our shield, He is our rock, He is our refuge.
-And in Him, only in Jesus Christ, can we find true solace, freedom, peace, and abundance of life.
-Run to the horn today and take hold, run to the arms of Christ.

 “His (John the Baptist’s) father Zechariah was filled with the Holy Spirit and prophesied: “Praise be to the Lord, the God of Israel, because he has come to his people and redeemed them.
 He has raised up a horn of salvation for us in the house of his servant David.”
 Luke 1:67-69